 43. House Select Committee on Assassinations, Hearings Vol. X, pp. 200-01.

-45. Jim DiEugenio, "Rose Cheramie [sic]: How She Predicted the JFK Assassination," Probe, Vol. 6, No, 5, July-August 1999.
-Space limitations prohibit a comprehensive response to the speculation and misinformation contained in the DiEugenio article.
+44. Jim DiEugenio, "Rose Cheramie [sic]: How She Predicted the JFK Assassination," Probe, Vol. 6, No, 5, July-August 1999.
+Space limitations [in the original print article] prohibit a comprehensive response to the speculation and misinformation contained in the DiEugenio article.
 One example stems from the Madison Capital Times report that LSU intern Wayne Owen and several others "were told of the plot in advance of the assassination."
 However, the New Orleans Times-Picayune of February 3, 1968, clarifies that Owen and his fellow students had simply heard a hearsay account of the Cherami story from an unnamed professor of theirs at Louisiana State University Medical School.
 (Joachim Joesten, The Case Against J. Edgar Hoover, self-published, 1969, p.
 10; thanks to Jerry Shinley for digging up a copy of the original article.)
-Another problem is the claim picked up from J. Gary Shaw that Cherami's death certificate indicates a "punctate stellate wound" having been noted on the decedent's head, something that could indicate a gunshot wound.
-The death certificate says no such thing.

 46. House Select Committee on Assassinations, Hearings Vol. X, p.
 203.

 47. NODA "Rose Cheramie" file, particularly US Department of Justice Record No. 2-347-922.

 48. Anthony Summers, Conspiracy (New York: Paragon House, 1989), p.
 592.

 Oswald in Alice, Texas: A Comparison to the Clinton Witnesses

 Back to Part One of Impeaching Clinton

 Back to the top